Falher: Economy

 The principal industries in the area are agriculture, forestry, oil and gas.

 Established in 1973 as a private business, Falher Alfalfa (an alfalfa processing facility) was sold to a group of producers and farmers in 1978 with the same company.
 Under normal circumstances, Falher Alfalfa employed a staff of about 35 full-time employees in the spring and 110 at the busiest time of the season.
 Falher Alfalfa went under the Company Creditor Arrangement Act in June 2007, protecting the company against any legal action taken by creditors and gave the company a chance to sell its product to be able to repay creditors.
 In spring 2008, Falher Alfalfa declared bankruptcy due to production costs.

 Government

 The Town of Falher is governed by a mayor (Donna Buchinski) and five councillors who meet on the second Monday of each month.
 It is currently located in the riding of Peace River—Westlock federally.

 Arts and culture

 Beginning in 1970, each June, the Falher Honey Festival is held to pay tribute to the beekeeping industry which has created an impact in the Smoky River region and throughout Canada and the United States.
 The honey in the area is derived largely from clover seed operations.
 At its peak, more than 48,000 hives in the region produced 10 million pounds (4,500 t) of honey annually.
-Today the honey of the Smoky River Region is known worldwide.

 Falher attracted national attention in 2006 due to its high standing in the "Kraft Hockeyville" contest, a coast-to-coast competition to elect the municipality that most embodies the spirit of Canada's national pastime.